leonardoedgar/sauvc-dockerfiles/README.md

 # sauvc-dockerfiles
-A repository that contains the docker image for SAUVC2020
+A repository that contains the docker image for SAUVC